B-Method: B-Toolkit

 The B-Toolkit is a collection of programming tools designed to support the use of the B-Tool, is a set theory-based mathematical interpreter for the purposes of supporting the B-Method.
 Development was originally undertaken by Ib Holm Sørensen and others, at BP Research and then at B-Core (UK) Limited.

 The toolkit uses a custom X Window Motif Interface for GUI management and runs primarily on the Linux, Mac OS X and Solaris operating systems.

-The B-Toolkit source code is now available.
+The B-Toolkit source code is available on GitHub.